On the Challenges of Detecting Side-Channel Attacks in SGX: Background: Side-channel attacks on SGX

-\textbf{Previous ``Stealthy'' Side-Channel Attacks.} Previous work proposes side-channel attacks on enclaves that do not cause page-faults---thereby achieving stealthiness despite detection-tools that monitor page-faults.
+\textbf{Previous ``stealthy'' side-Channel attacks.} Previous work proposes side-channel attacks on enclaves that do not cause page-faults---thereby achieving stealthiness despite detection-tools that monitor page-faults.
 Jo Van et al.,~\cite{stealth:page:security17} monitor the \f{ACCESS} bit of the page-table to get the page access sequence of the victim without page-faults.
-As the \f{ACCESS} bit of a page-table is set only the first time the page is accessed (that is subsequent accesses do not modify the bit), the authors of~\cite{stealth:page:security17} force a TLB shootdown---by interrupting the enclave via inter-process-interrupts---to reset the \f{ACCESS} bit.
+As the \f{ACCESS} bit of a page-table is set only the first time the page is accessed (i.e., subsequent accesses do not modify the bit), the authors of~\cite{stealth:page:security17} force a TLB shootdown---by interrupting the enclave via inter-process-interrupts---to reset the \f{ACCESS} bit.
 The authors acknowledge that the number of interruptions during their attack is substantially higher than what is to be expected under benign circumstances, and suggest that a detection tool may notice the attack by monitoring enclave interruptions rather than page-faults.
 Differently, the attack strategy we develop in this paper causes only a few interruptions of the victim and remains undetected.

 Wang et al.,~\cite{wang17ccs} show that enclave interruptions can be minimized if TLB shootdown is achieved by using a sibling hyperthread that probes memory addresses whose TLB entries are conflicted with the ones of the victim enclave.
 While the attack developed by~\cite{wang17ccs} cannot be detected by monitoring enclave interruptions, it requires the adversary and the victim to run on the same core.
 As such, the attack is not viable in case of detection tools that enforce core-reservation like Varys~\cite{oleksenko18atc} or \dejavu~\cite{chen17asiaccs}.
-Differently, our attack strategy does not require the adversary to run an hyperthread on the core where the victim is running.
+Differently, our attack strategy does not require the adversary to run on the same core of the victim.